jonnonz1/nz-statute-book/acts/public/2002/te-uri-o-hau-claims-settlement-act-2002.md

 (4) Pou Tu o Te Rangi is declared a reserve and classified as a historic reserve under section 18 of the Reserves Act 1977.
 (5) Despite subsection (3), the Minister of Conservation must— (a) appoint a joint administering body for Pou Tu o Te Rangi comprising 3 persons nominated by Te Uri o Hau governance entity and 3 persons nominated by the Kaipara District Council; and
-  (b) appoint 1 of the 3 persons appointed by Te Uri o Hau governance entity as chairperson of the joint administering body and with a casting vote.
+  (b) appoint one of the 3 persons appointed by Te Uri o Hau governance entity as chairperson of the joint administering body and with a casting vote.
-(6) The joint administering body appointed under subsection (5) is to be named Pou Tu o Te Rangi joint management committee and is an administering body as defined in section 2(1) of the Reserves Act 1977.
+(6) The joint administering body appointed under subsection (5) is to be named Pou Tu o Te Rangi joint management committee and is an administering body as defined in section 2(1) of the Reserves Act 1977 .
 (7) In this section, Pou Tu o Te Rangi means the land described by that name in Schedule 2.

 **Provision facilitating vesting**